Notes on Planning a Conference

 if you come up with innovative solutions, please send them to the

-Chair of the Proceedings Committee for inclusion in an updated version
+Chair of the Events Committee for inclusion in an updated version

 of these notes.